vickicello/rails_js_us_hikes_app/NOTES.md

   b) backend renders posts in JSON
   c) appends hikes to user show page -->

-2) Hike Show Page: users can sift through hikes using a 'next' button
+2) Hike Show Page: users can click on 'show comments' button (displays has_many relationship)
-  a) fetch next hike with AJAX
+  a) fetch comment data with AJAX
-    i) do I need to use fetch function for this?
   b) render with JS
   c) use Active Model Serializer
-    i) add next button to view
+    i) add button to view
-    ii) what about back, return buttons?
   d) hikes/:id
   e) hikes#show
+  f) create <div> that will display if no comments exist

-3) Hike Show Page: render comments (my has_many through relationship)
+3) Hike Show Page: render comments form (my has_many through relationship)
-  a) JSON through JS
+  a) JSON through JS (or do through partial)
   b) hikes/:id
   c) hikes#show
-  d) add 'load comments' button
+  d) add 'new comment' button
-  e) create <div> that will display if no comments exist

 4) Hike Show Page: comments form submits dynamically, creating a resource
   a) serialize